frhgm/frhgm/README.md

 # I'm Felipe Ramirez
+---
-## I'm about to finish my Computer Engineering at Chile
+## I just finished my Computer Engineering degree at Chile
-## I really like the Open Source philosofy, Linux, and working with *friendly* teams
+## I really like the Open Source philosophy, Linux, and working with like-minded teams

 I like working on stuff that broadens my horizon, but just as much when I work to specialize